howset/minishell/README.md

 - Still have to polish exec.c
 - 10.12.2024
 	- echo seems ok, but not closing/pushing.
 Wait for confirmation.
+- 11.12.2024 -- delete the remote, already contained in either h-export_unset or h_fork

 #### 🌿 Branch: h-env_exit
 - 10.12.2024
 	- env & exit seem fine.
+- 11.12.2024 -- delete the remote, already contained in either h-export_unset or h_fork

 #### 🌿 Branch: h-export_unset
 - 10.12.2024